Jessie Eldridge: Colgate University (2015–2019)

-Graduating from the Colgate Raiders in 2019, Eldridge recorded 74 goals and 89 assists, earning the top spot on Colgate's all-time points leader board.
+For the third consecutive year, Eldridge won the Colgate Women's Hockey Offensive MVP award and was named Colgate Athletics Athlete of the Year.
+She also received the Don Palmateer Award and was the program's first-ever Patty Kazmaier Memorial Award top-10 finalist.
+Eldridge was a three-time ECAC Hockey All-Academic Team honoree and a four-time Raider Academic Honor Roll student.
+She was also nominated for the Hockey Humanitarian Award in 2018–19.
+Graduating in 2019, Eldridge recorded 74 goals and 89 assists, earning the top spot on Colgate's all-time points leader board.
 Eldridge appeared in the 2018 NCAA National Collegiate Women's Ice Hockey Tournament Championship game, an historic first in program history.
 In the 2018–19 Colgate Raiders women's ice hockey season, her 30-goal output broke the program record for most goals in a single season.